Martchus/arch-repo-manager/README.md

     * bundle an application with its dependencies similar to `linuxdeployqt` and `windeployqt`

+## Important caveats
+* So far releases are not regularly tagged.
+It is probably best to build the latest version from Git as needed.
+* So far also no security review of the code has been done and at the same time the code base contains lots of rather low-level code (instead of relying on frameworks), many self-written parsers and exposes a web service.
+So use it at your own risk (like most other open source projects, but here I'd like to highlight it specifically).
+* 32-bit architectures are  not supported (as the database needs a huge address space).
+Of course you can build packages *for* 32-bit architectures.

 ## Setup server
 An example config files can be found in this repository, see the `srv/doc` directory.
 The example config is also installed so one can easily get started.